Best prices without any hidden costs

 For more exciting information and destinations, visit Estonia's official tourism page.

-If you are on holiday in Estonia and want to rent a campervan, you should first familiarise yourself with the local conditions.
-Vehicles weighing more than 3.5t are subject to tolls - campervans and cars are exempt.
+If you are on holiday in Estonia and want to rent an RV, you should first familiarise yourself with the local conditions.
+Vehicles weighing more than 3.5t are subject to tolls - RVs and cars are exempt.
 It is best to fill up during the week and away from toll roads and motorways, as this will save you around 10-20% compared to prices in Germany.

 Although the official language in Estonia is Estonian, many people speak German as well as English.
 Furthermore, it is allowed to drive up to 50 km/h in cities and populated areas.
 It is important to remember to switch on the lights at all times of the day and night.
 At intersections and railway crossings, overtaking is prohibited.
 In addition, the zero alcohol limit applies throughout the country.